Rasika-Deodhar/100-days-of-code/log2.md

 - Parent/Child Components Practice

 **Thoughts:** Basics of Components cleared.
 Structure of React in comparison to Angular (tech I already know).

+### Day 2: May 04, 2022

+**Today's Progress**: React JS Course from [FreeCodeCamp](https://www.freecodecamp.org/)

+- Todo App - Phase 1
+- Styling React with CSS Classes
+- Some Caveats
+- JSX to JavaScript and Back

+**Thoughts:** Learned how to style in react, difference between class and className, switching between Javascript and JSX code.